Data Visualization

 So, although reviewing financial reports, rather than simply looking at annual or biennial budgets, captures states’ capacity to pay their bills, it does not reconcile whether revenue was used to cover specific expenses.
 Further insights can be gleaned from examining states’ debt and long-term obligations.

-To avoid outcomes such as Illinois’, states should seek to prevent structural deficits before they start.
+To avoid long-term outcomes such as Illinois’, states should seek to prevent structural deficits before they start.
 Pew recommends that states do this by using an analytical tool called a “long-term budget assessment”—which uses projections of revenue and spending at least three years into the future to evaluate whether the state is likely to experience deficits and, if so, why.
 For example, by conducting a long-term budget assessment, New Mexico discovered that starting in about 15 years it would face regular and growing deficits, driven mainly by expected declines in oil and gas production.
 In response, lawmakers used the state’s temporary surplus in fiscal 2023 to add hundreds of millions of dollars to various endowments and trust funds, which it anticipates will generate sufficient investment earnings to increase revenue in perpetuity and reduce the deficits.
+Because they take a forward-looking approach to structural balance, long-term budget assessments serve as a complementary resource to the retrospective of Pew’s state fiscal balance indicator.

-Joanna Biernacka-Lievestro is a manager and Page Forrest is a senior associate with The Pew Charitable Trusts’ Fiscal 50 project.
+Joanna Biernacka-Lievestro is a senior manager and Page Forrest is a senior associate with The Pew Charitable Trusts’ Fiscal 50 project.

 Notes